 Updated 22 September 2020

-University of the West of Scotland (the "University", "us", "our" or "we") is committed to making our web presence as accessible as possible to ensure it is compliant with Web Content Accessibility Guidelines 2.1 (WCAG2.1) and The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+University of the West of Scotland (the "University", "us", "our" or "we") is committed to making our web presence as accessible as possible to ensure it is compliant with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 and Web Content Accessibility Guidelines 2.1 (WCAG2.1).

 Our website was designed to comply with internationally accepted web standards and guidelines in order to make it as accessible to as many people as possible.
 A major exercise has been undertaken to align the website with the recently published WCAG2.1 (June 2018) guidelines and we are pleased that this work and the identification of the aspects of the site that were not yet fully accessible, with an associated timeline for action, ensure that the site is compliant with the latest legislation.